markowetzlab/SCperturb/README.md

 # Install and run

+An R markdown file, Holding2019.Rmd, is also available that covers the following steps.

 Install the SCperturb package from github using devtools.
 When the package is installed, it will download 285Mb of additional data from https://content.cruk.cam.ac.uk/fmlab/holding2019

 ```